What is Flickr?

-Save C makes that view your default so it will be the first thing you see in Recent activity and on the homepage.
+Save C makes that view your default so it will be the first thing you see in Recent activity.
+This no longer applies to your Home Page.

 In response to member feedback we have also added the ability to mute B items that you don't want to see new activity on.

 What if I don't want to see activity on a photo?

 To mute activity around a particular photo on your home page, hover your cursor over the photo and a mute option will appear in the right hand corner of the activity item.

 If there is an image that you commented on a while ago but don't want to see new activity on, you can now mute it . (you can do this on anything in recent activity)